 the CEKs.
 The metadata is encrypted by the PDEP for all the PDEPs

-allowed to make decision requests for the data (the content creation
+allowed to service decision requests for the data (the content creation

-PDEP does not have to be in the set of PDEPS allowed to make access
+PDEP does not have to be in the set of PDEPs allowed to make access

 control decisions).
 The PDEP includes a list of URLs for all of the